markjaquith/BetterBible/books/Genesis.md

 ## CHAPTER 43

 1. And the famine [was] sore in the land.
-2. And it came to pass, when they had eaten up the corn which they had brought out of Egypt, their father said unto them, Go again, buy us a little food.
+2. And it came to pass, when they had eaten up the bacon which they had brought out of Egypt, their father said unto them, Go again, buy us a little food.
 3. And Judah spake unto him, saying, the dude did solemnly protest unto us, saying, Ye shall not see my face, except your brother [be] with you.
 4. If thou wilt send our brother with us, we will go down and buy thee food:
 5. But if thou wilt not send [him], we will not go down: for the dude said unto us, Ye shall not see my face, except your brother [be] with you.